 - learn the skills to make sense of reading

 - develop good comprehension and understanding

 - learn to use the higher skills to find information for themselves.

-In our teaching of reading, we use the phonics programme Letters and Sounds to help children to hear sounds in words, recognise and read words and identify sounds in words and ascribe letters to these… Within this approach children are taught about “tricky” words.
+In our teaching of reading, we use our own phonics approach which is synthetic and systematic to help children to hear sounds in words, recognise and read words and identify sounds in words and ascribe letters to these.
+Within this approach children are taught about “tricky” words.
 These are words that are not phonetically regular and need to be learnt by sight.
-At Imperial we often display these words in red so children understand they just have to read them without sounding them.
+At Imperial we display these words in red so children understand they just have to read them without sounding them.
 In key stage 1 these words are also used as spelling homework so children learn to read and spell them correctly.
 (See list of tricky words attached)

 In nursery, the children learn to hear and distinguish the difference between sounds before being introduced to letters.
 Children learn to hear rhyme and alliteration and how to blend and segment (robot talk) a word into its sounds (phonemes).
 This is initially done orally.
 Children who are confident at doing this usually progress well with their reading and writing skills when letters are then introduced.

 From Foundation Stage 2 to Year 2 children have a regular, daily phonics lesson which follow a review, teach practice and apply structure.
 The sessions are focused and fully interactive and have a breadth of study which includes application to both reading and writing.

 In Foundation stage 2 the focus is on learning the pure sound that each letter most often makes rather than the letter name in the first stages.
 Children are introduced to pictures and link early sounds to the images on cards beginning with the 6 sounds s,a,t,p,i,n.
 Children are taught to word build to 2 and 3 letter words such as in tap at pat.
 Children are taught the remaining single letters and are then introduced to digraphs and trigraphs.
 These are phonemes (sounds) which are represented by two letters such as ai in rain.